-According to a study by the European Union Agency for Fundamental Rights (FRA) from 2014, 1 in 3 European women is confronted with gender-related violence and more than 1 in 5 European women is confronted with domestic violence.
-A situation which has clearly worsened following the Covid-19 crisis.
-Highlighting the role of the company in taking care of women confronted with such violence, CEPS has committed itself in 2014 to #CARVEproject to raise awareness and prevent gender related violence committed against women through a comprehensive European campaign led by companies CEASE project with a European network of companies committed against domestic violence.
+According to a study by the European Union Agency for Fundamental Rights (FRA, 214), 1 in 3 women in Europe “has experienced physical and/or sexual violence since she was 15 years old” and 1 in 5 “has experienced physical and/or sexual intimate partner violence”.
+A situation which has worsened following the Covid-19 crisis.
+A situation which has worsened following the Covid-19 crisis.
+Highlighting the role of the company in taking care of women confronted with such violence, CEPS has committed itself since 2014 with the #CARVEproject to raise awareness and prevent gender related violence committed against women through a comprehensive European campaign, and it supports the CEASE project with a European network of companies committed against based violence.

-The partnership notes the lack of collaboration between the different actors involved in the socioprofessional (re)integration of women confronted with domestic violence who have to overcome a certain number of obstacles in their return to work.
+The #ACTIVproject partnership notes the lack of collaboration between the different actors involved in the socioprofessional (re)integration of women confronted with gender based vioelnce who have to overcome a certain number of obstacles in their return to work.
 As previous experiences have shown, to offer effective support to survivors, employment organisations, NGOs and companies must work hand in hand.

 What are the objectives ?